-The Cardon International Sponsorship (CIS) program is a scholarship and loan program for international applicants to the Marriott School of Management MBA, MPA, MAcc, or MISM programs.
+The Cardon International Sponsorship (CIS) program is a scholarship and loan program for international applicants to the BYU Marriott School of Business MBA, MPA, MAcc, or MISM programs.
 CIS recipients receive the following:

 - Scholarship: tuition, textbooks, and health insurance during the graduate program

 - Loan: living expenses (rent, food, and utilities) during the graduate program; must be repaid after graduation

 Applicants must meet all of the following criteria to be eligible for CIS consideration.
 Only applicants that meet the criteria below should submit a CIS application: